Richibi’s Weblog

 With pleasing stories her false foster-child.

-foster-child, a child who is fostered,
+child who is

 nurtured, by someone other than a

-parent, Semele, by Old Beroe,
+, by Old Beroe,

 purportedly, in this instance

-false, Juno / Hera is not Old Beroe,
+is not Old Beroe,

-but the nurse’s duplicitous, false,
+but the nurse’s duplicitous,

 in both senses of the word here,